e271828e/Flight.jl/docs/notes/design/framework_spec.md

   cell pins and any `Dual`-carrying construction detonates inside the stage with an `InexactError` naming the offending constructor — the §9.2 CI invariant reached through the declaration layer with no extra machinery.
+- **Completeness of the declaration set** — four rules the build checks in Stratum A (§14.1), stated here because they are properties of the declarations, not of the wiring. **A store needs its update:** `init_x` without an `f` method is a build error (continuous state with no flow — the framework will not silently supply `ẋ = 0`, which is a model, not a default), and `init_z` without a `g` method likewise (a discrete store nothing updates is a parameter in disguise, and parameters are plain struct fields — the didactic register says exactly that). `init_m` carries no such obligation: modes are written by handlers, and a component may legitimately declare modes no event of its own transitions. **An event needs both halves:** an `events` entry whose guard or handler has no method for the component type is a build error, caught by method lookup at declaration-reading time rather than as a `MethodError` at the first firing — an event that fires only in a corner of the envelope would otherwise hide the omission indefinitely. **Tier is read off the declaration shape:** the stage names defined (`h_x`/`h_xu`/`f` versus `h_z`/`h_zu`/`g`), the `init_*` family declared (`init_x`/`init_m` versus `init_z`), and `workspace`'s arity (`(::C, ::Type{T})` versus `(::C)`) must all name the same tier; a stateless leaf declares no store, so its stage names alone decide — which is what makes a stateless `h_xu` component tier- transparent library material (§15.7).
+Members of both families, or of neither, are the §13.5 kind errors. **The root of a build is an assembly:** root slots are the root's exported input faces (§8, §12.3) and only assemblies declare `exports` (§13.6), so a primitive root has no faces and every input it declares is an unconnected-input error.
+Exercising a leaf alone is what §15.7's component test rig is for — it supplies the one-child assembly.

 ### 13.3 Visibility: the contract is the interface